Common Terms in Vehicle and Fleet Management

 - If the owner/rental company who provides fuel, ensure that the quantity in the tank is enough to achieve the programmed daily movements, avoiding losing valuable time going to the fuel station.

 - Identify the site where the vehicle will be parked at night - the agency’s compound or the owners.
-Where fuel is provided by the agency, the vehicle should be parked in the its compound.
+Where fuel is provided by the agency, the vehicle should be parked in a compound.

 - Ensure that there are no restrictions as to where the vehicle can go in any given country.
 This is especially important on particularly bad roads or in conflict areas.

 - Ensure the owner provides insurance and proof of insurance cover.
 Are passengers already insured or is additional cover required?
 A comprehensive insurance coverage preferred.
 The agency should avoid any liability related to car crashes with rental vehicles.
 Failure to clarify this can lead to dispute and legal demands between vehicle owners and humanitarian agencies.

 - Define who is responsible for breakdowns and regular maintenance.
 It is strongly recommended that responsibility for recovery and repairs falls under the vehicles owner’s responsibility: avoid the responsibility for maintenance or repairs on vehicles which are not owned, as the initial condition of the vehicle can lead to frequent breakdowns, abusive practices and enormous levels of investment.
 If possible, agree on getting the owner to provide a replacement vehicle at no extra charge in the event of a breakdown or maintenance, without causing undue delay to programmed activities.

 - Conduct a complete inventory of tools/utensils, keep a record of these items, and ensure the vehicle carries at least the minimum required tools in case of flat tire or minor repair.